What is Ansible – Advantages and Disadvantages

 What is Ansible?

 Ansible is an automated system which made for you it needs it is a system.
 It has all capability to handle IT functions it is all in one.
-The biggest ansible advantages is the designed for multi-tier deployments since starting.
-Ansible handle IT infrastructure by describing all of your systems interrelate, rather than just managing one system at a time.
+The biggest Ansible advantages is its design for multi-tier deployments.
+Ansible handles IT infrastructure by describing how all systems interrelate.

 It uses no agents and no additional custom security infrastructure.
 It’s easy to deploy – and most importantly, it uses a very simple language (YAML).